USS Gettysburg (CG-64): Operation history

 Gettysburg completed her Composite Unit Training Exercise as part of Carrier Strike Group Two on 10 February 2011.
 Gettysburg deployed with an embarked Helicopter Maritime Strike Squadron 70 (HSM-70) detachment as part of Carrier Strike Group Two, departing Naval Station Mayport on 10 May 2011.
 Gettysburg subsequently participated in NATO naval exercise Exercise Saxon Warrior off the coast of England, under the operational control of Flag Officer Sea Training (FOST).
 During this exercise, Gettysburg operated with the new British guided-missile destroyer HMS Dauntless (D33).

 In May 2015, Gettysburgs homeport was changed from NAVSTA Mayport to Naval Station Norfolk, Virginia.
+Gettysburg entered into the Service Life Extension Program (SLEP) on 30 September 2015.
+She was drydocked and underwent extensive modernization and material repairs including an upgrade of her radar and AEGIS weapon system.
+She went underway again for the first time in nearly nine years on 28 February 2023.
+Gettysburg was the first Ticonderoga-class cruiser to successfully navigate the SLEP program at an estimated cost of over $200 million.

+On 23 September, 2024, Gettysburg departed Norfolk, VA in support of the deployment of Carrier Strike Group 8.